ritik8004/drupal_assignment/docroot/themes/custom/alshaya_white_label/README.md

 Once you have created a custom sub-theme, you will setup for local compiling.
 If you would like to review an extension explanation of these steps, read the [full setup readme](_readme/setup-full.md).

 * Navigate to `themes/custom/mytheme` folder in your terminal
-* Install Node.js with `./install-node.sh 4.4.4` and then point to the proper version with `source ~/.bashrc && nvm use --delete-prefix 4.4.4`
+* Install Node.js with `./install-node.sh 6.10.0` and then point to the proper version with `source ~/.bashrc && nvm use --delete-prefix 6.10.0`
-  * (optional) If you are not using avn then run `nvm use 4.4.4` when closing and reopening your session
+  * (optional) If you are not using avn then run `nvm use 6.10.0` when closing and reopening your session
   * (optional) If you choose to use avn follow the instructions [here](_readme/setup-full.md#avn)
 * Install the [Yarn](https://yarnpkg.com/en/docs/install) package manager globally `npm install -g yarn`
-* Run the command `yarn install` within your `themes/custom/mytheme` folder
+* Run the command `npm run install-tools` within your `themes/custom/mytheme` folder
 * To confirm Gulp and other items are instantiated `npm run build`
 * You can now compile both your Sass and JS with `gulp watch`